Sierra Lelii: Skövde

 In August 2016, Lelii signed with Skövde KIK, a non-league team in Skövde, Sweden.
 She made her debut for the club on August 20, scoring a goal and registering an assist in a 5–3 win over Skepplanda BTK.
 In six appearances for the team, Lelii scored three goals and made five assists.

 Þróttur

 On March 16, 2017, Lelii signed with Icelandic 1. deild club Þróttur based in Reykjavík.
 She worked as a strength and conditioning coach alongside playing.

 Haukar

 In February 2019, Lelii joined fellow 1. deild club Haukar.

 SR

 In 2021, Lelii signed with Skautafélag Reykjavíkur of the Icelandic 2. deild.

+Þróttur

+In January 2023, Lelii signed with Þróttur again.